Daily Discipline #121

 By Colleen Donahue

 In our last study we began to observe Jesus in the events of His life.
-It has been said that much of what is important in life is "caught not taught."
-We observed all those people that came to Jesus needing something.
-I hope you concluded that all of us qualify to knock on Christ's door.
+It has been said that much of what is important in life is "caught not taught" and so, everyone who came to Jesus needed something and we could conclude that all of us qualify to knock on Christ's door.

-Then we looked at what the problems were that were brought to Christ.
-They were diverse and beyond an individual's power to solve it.
-Again I hope that you concluded there is no problem too small or large for Christ to handle.
+Then we looked at what the problems were that they brought to Christ.
+They were diverse and beyond an individual's power to solve it, but we could conclude there is no problem too small or large for Christ to handle.

 Finally, we looked at the situation where it was Jesus doing the observing of a person in need and how He responded.
 He was not a "mind your own business", "pass on by" kind of guy.
 He got involved.

-Now, in our study today we'll observe what Christ actually did in each person's story and the common elements of how Jesus responded to those that approached Him for help (or those that Jesus approached to help).
+Now, in this study today we'll observe what Christ actually did in each person's story and the common elements of how Jesus responded to those that approached Him for help (or those that Jesus approached to help).
+We'll be rereading situations we've already read but each time we should see something new.

 Let's continue to study.....